pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ### Monitoring incoming payments

-If you are using pretix Hosted, then the pretix software can monitor payments arriving at your bank account via its integraton with GoCardless.
+If you are using pretix Hosted, then the pretix software can monitor payments arriving at your bank account if you grant us access to your bank account through our partner GoCardless.
 Alternatively, you can to notify the pretix software of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
 This section is going to guide you through all three options.